Tanver-Refat/VitaD3-NLO-PHY-SUST/README.md

 2. **Further Calculation and Plotting:** This portion will take the newly created data frame (.csv file) from the first portion as its input, and then will further perform various calculations and plotting.
 The calculations will be for the whole folder containing the data of a sample.

+## Data for these programs.

+The data we have used for this project in not publicly available.

 ## License